mdsumner/nectar/openstack/create_install_rstudio_openstack.md

 ## admin side

+ * it doesn't matter where the machine is  that you use to create a server in another zone

 apt-get install python-openstackclient

-os server create --flavor m3.small --image 'NeCTAR Ubuntu 18.04 LTS (Bionic) amd64' --nic net-id='Classic Provider' --security-group ssh --key-name aServiceKey --availability-zone tasmania acme
+openstack server create --flavor tas.c16m64 --image 'NeCTAR Ubuntu 18.04 LTS (Bionic) amd64' --nic net-id='Classic Provider' --security-group ssh --key-name keyname  --availability-zone tasmania servername